justinmeiners/justinmeiners.github.io/mesh-adjacency-trick/README.md

 ## Implementing a reverse index

-This new relation constitutes a **multi-map** structure which maps vertex indices to face corner indices.
+This new relation constitutes a **multi-map** which maps vertex indices to face corner indices.
 Multi maps can be implemented efficiently as an array of sorted pairs `[(vertex, face)]`, where each vertex and face can be appear as many times as needed.